seiKiMo-Inc/budgr/README.md

 [![Budgr Banner](images/banner.png)](https://budgr.net)

 Budgr is a budget management app designed for simplicity and ease-of-use.
-It was made for the [Hack Club](https://hackclub.com/) [Neighborhood](https://neighborhood.hackclub.com/) event
+It was made for the [Hack Club](https://hackclub.com/) [Neighborhood](https://neighborhood.hackclub.com/) event.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>